pawelgrzybek/pawelgrzybek.com/content/posts/2018-04-30-configure-a-local-wordpress-development-on-macos-from-scratch.md

 ### Change a default location for our projects

 Personally I store source files to all websites that I am working on inside `Sites` folder in my home directory.
 It is not a requirement, just a convention.
 Default root directory for Apache server is `/Library/WebServer/Documents`.
 We have to amend this path (line 244 and 255 in my case).
-Please, be assured that you changed the name of your username — there is a slim chance that your directory is `pawelgrzybek`.
+Please, be assured to change the name of your username — there is a slim chance that your directory is `pawelgrzybek`.

 ```
 old: DocumentRoot "/Library/WebServer/Documents"